By Hyper Carpet Cleaning

 Natural DIY Methods

-If you live sustainably and avoid using chemicals, you can make a DIY carpet cleaner for dog smell and cat odour using everyday household items.
-But before using such compounds, you must start by vacuuming the carpet: removing all the excess hair, dander, and debris.
 Besides a white vinegar and water mixture, you can cover the smelly area with a thick layer of baking soda as an eco pet odour carpet solution.
-While other vinegars might work, white vinegar is cheap, effective, and colorless, so it won’t risk staining the carpet.
-Let it sit overnight, and vacuum it up the next morning.
+While other vinegars might work, white vinegar is cheap, effective, and colourless, so it will not risk staining the carpet.
+Let it sit overnight, then vacuum it up the next morning.
 Odours are naturally absorbed by it.
-Discover why eco-friendly carpet cleaning is great for both your home and health in our detailed guide: Benefits of Eco-Friendly Carpet Cleaning for Your Home and Health.

 Enzyme Cleaners

-Deep Cleaning: When DIY Isn’t Enough
+Deep Cleaning: When DIY Is Not Enough

-What If the Smell Is in the Underlay?
+What If the Smell Is in the Underlay

 • Carefully lift the carpet to expose the backing and underlay underneath.